MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/app-developer-get-started.md

 Keep in mind that all APIs require authentication; therefore, all users must authenticate when making an API call using the `POST /login` API or through Azure Active Directory (AAD).

 To simplify this process, bearer access tokens are issued so that users need not provide their credentials for every since call.
 This bearer token is a lightweight security token that grants the “bearer” access to a protected resource, in this case, R Server's operationalization APIs.
-Once a user has been authenticated, the application must validate the user’s bearer token to ensure that authentication was successful for the intended parties.
+After a user has been authenticated, the application must validate the user’s bearer token to ensure that authentication was successful for the intended parties.
 [Learn more about managing these tokens.](security-access-tokens.md)

 Before you interact with the core APIs, first authenticate and get the bearer access token using [the authentication method](security-authentication.md) your administrator configured for operationalization: